-The team with Living Song believe that every child and young person regardless of age, gender, disability, colour, race, nationality, or ethnic or national origins, religious beliefs, sexual orientation has at all time and in all situations the right to feel safe and protected form any situation or practice that results in a child or young person being physically or psychologically damaged.
+The team with Living Song believe that every child and young person regardless of age, gender, disability, colour, race, nationality, ethnic, national origin, religious belief or sexual orientation has, at all times, and in all situations, the right to feel safe and protected from any action or practice that results in physical or psychological damage.

 - Ensuring any worker, artist, musician, freelancer or volunteer that comes into contact with them has police and health checks, and follows our code of conduct of working with children and young people and vulnerable adults.

-- Asking for names and two referees who will be prepared to give written reference.
+- Asking for names and two referees who are prepared to give a written reference.

 - We will interview prospective workers, artists, musicians, freelancers or volunteers and observe them working in their current, or related context.

 - We will carry out a probationary period for all workers, artists, musicians, freelancers or volunteers and staff for a proportion of the project time or 3 months if the duration of the project is 6 months or longer.